-In the budget justification, applicants should describe how both the requested funding and the inkind resources of the organization will be applied in order to support the program activities.
-This may include, but is not limited to: staffing, curricula, furniture/equipment, volunteers, and program space, among other things.
-Resources attributable to partnerships and collaborations should not be included in the budget narrative.
+In the Budget Justification, applicants must describe how they will apply both the requested funding and the in-kind resources of the organization in order to support the program activities.
+Applicants may include staffing, curricula, furniture/equipment, volunteers, program space, etc. Do not include resources attributable to partnerships and collaborations in the budget narrative.
+If one or more subawards is included on the budget, submit a separate budget justification for each subaward proposed.